ngraveio/Research/papers/nbcr-2023-002-multi-layer-sync.md

 - **CDDL for synchronizing several accounts with detailed information** `crypto-detailed-account`

 In this document, we are defining the new `crypto-detailed-account` UR type, extending the scope of the previously defined `crypto-account` and `crypto-multi-account` UR types in [UR registry constituting the layer 2](nbcr-2023-002-multi-layer-sync.md#ur-registry-constituting-the-layer-2).
+The information contained in `crypto-account` and `crypto-multi-account` can be easily converted to `crypto-detailed-account` type.

 This new type aims to incorporate in the same structure: